embark-framework/embark-site/source/docs/contracts.md

 }
 ```

+You can specify the balance using a unit as "5 ether" of "200 finney", if no unit is specified the value will be in wei.

 ### Static Addresses

 Contracts addresses can be defined, If an address is defined the contract wouldn't be deployed but its defined address will be used instead.